 Although we can use dozens of metrics to measure account performance, these can miss the point if a more holistic approach is required.
 Putting the stats to one side is sometimes key to getting clients the results they’re seeking.

-Since starting at Boom in 2014, I’ve worked on over fifty client accounts.
+Since starting at Boom in 2014, I’ve worked on over one hundred client accounts.
 This has encompassed a huge diversity of businesses, from national e-commerce retailers to small, local businesses focused on lead generation, and in industries as diverse as food retail, legal affairs, home improvements and stag and hen holiday planning.
 This adds a lot of challenge and variety to my day, as no two clients’ needs are the same.
-Today, I manage sixteen client accounts day-to-day, as well as helping out other members of the PPC team as the need arises.
+Today, I manage ten client accounts day-to-day, as well as helping out other members of the PPC team as the need arises.
 I also work with our Content and SEO departments, particularly on data handling and content proofing tasks.

 After graduating in Economics, I abandoned my more analytical side for a few years, spending my twenties travelling the world as a teacher of English as a foreign language, mostly in Poland, Vietnam, and Australia.
-On returning to Nottingham, I spent several years as a stay at home Dad to my daughter, before returning to my natural environment – this den of geeks – around three years ago.
+On returning to Nottingham, I spent several years as a stay at home Dad to my daughter, before returning to my natural environment – this den of geeks – around five years ago.
 Nowadays my adventurous side is sated mainly by the purchase of novelty ethnic foodstuffs, as well occasionally exploring the country by bicycle: I’m currently planning a terrifying 500 mile trip around the Scottish highlands for next spring.